 “I think it helped bring us together as a team.” – staff participant.
 2016.

 Maritime Corporate Mindfulness-Based Resilience Training (MBRT – Maritime): Training for corporate office and crews of the Alaska Tanker Company to enhance safety, job effectiveness, health and well-being; 2014.
 I fashioned an 8-week training for all corporate staff in their offices.
 The tanker crews were offered a two-hour introductory mindfulness training at their annual meeting.

 First Responder Mindfulness-Based Resilience Trainings, MBRT for Firefighters, Police, 911-Dispatchers, EMT’s and other public service professionals in high-stress occupations were combined in the same training classrooms for these trainings.
-Three trainings in 2014.
-Based on my program with police officers detailed below.
-Hear their comments about the training in this YouTube video of MBRT alumni video comments of first responders.
+Three trainings in 2014 and based on my program with police officers detailed below.
+Hear their comments about the training in this YouTube video of MBRT alumni comments of first responders.

 For the Child Welfare Staff, Oregon Department of Health and Human Services in Tillamook I provided a training to support them in the crucial work they do on their yearly Wellness Day with my Toward a Fierce Kindness at Work mindfulness workplace training.
 September, 2016.

 National Institutes of Health Grant for Police Mindfulness-Based Training with my colleagues at Pacific University who designed the study.
 I developed the training curriculum and provided in-class training for police officers in this 2-year study, 2015-2017.
 This Mindfulness-Based Resilience Training (MBRT) program is specifically tailored for police officers.
 The preliminary work for this research program is summarized below.
 2015-2017.